 A multi-sensory exploration of light and sound.

-Fact and The Vinyl Factory, in collaboration with Audemars Piguet Contemporary, present a new RYOJI IKEDA exhibition in 180 Studios, 180 The Strand opening this May.
+Due to exceptional demand, Fact and The Vinyl Factory, in collaboration with Audemars Piguet Contemporary, have extended the RYOJI IKEDA exhibition at 180 Studios, 180 The Strand, through to September 18, 2021.

-The largest exhibition of the artist’s work ever staged, including numerous world premieres, RYOJI IKEDA invites viewers to immerse themselves in Ikeda’s dynamic digital universe.
+The largest exhibition of the artist’s work ever staged in Europe, including numerous world premieres, RYOJI IKEDA invites viewers to immerse themselves in Ikeda’s dynamic digital universe.
 A subterranean exploration of sound and light, the show takes viewers on a sensory journey through 180 Studios’ labyrinth-like spaces.

 The 12 artworks include the world premiere of Ikeda’s data-verse trilogy – a towering, triple-screen immersive project commissioned by Audemars Piguet Contemporary, and a site-specific, synapse-splitting new iteration of test pattern.